fabric8io-attic/base-images/java/images/jboss/openjdk8/jdk/README.md

 * **AB_JOLOKIA_PORT** : Port to use (Default: `8778`)
 * **AB_JOLOKIA_USER** : User for authentication.
 By default authentication is switched off.
 * **AB_JOLOKIA_PASSWORD** : Password for authentication.
 By default authentication is switched off.
+* **AB_JOLOKIA_HTTPS** : Switch on secure communication with https.
+By default self signed server certificates are generated if no `serverCert` configuration is given in `AB_JOLOKIA_OPTS`
 * **AB_JOLOKIA_ID** : Agent ID to use (`$HOSTNAME` by default, which is the container id)
 * **AB_JOLOKIA_OPTS**  : Additional options to be appended to the agent opts.
 They should be given in the format "key=value,key=value,..."

-Some options for integration in various environments
+Some options for integration in various environments:

-* **AB_JOLOKIA_AUTH_OPENSHIFT** : Switch on OAuth2 authentication for OpenShift.
-The value of this parameter must be the OpenShift API's base URL (e.g. `https://localhost:8443/osapi/v1/`)
+* **AB_JOLOKIA_AUTH_OPENSHIFT** : Switch on client authentication for OpenShift TSL communication.
+The value of this parameter can be a relative distinguished name which must be contained in a presented client certificate.
+Enabling this parameter will automatically switch Jolokia into https communication mode.
+The default CA cert is set to `/var/run/secrets/kubernetes.io/serviceaccount/ca.crt`